How to Benchmark LLM Inference Performance: TTFT, ITL, and Throughput Metrics

 Wayne Lau

-When evaluating LLM inference systems, accurate performance metrics are essential.
-In this post, I’ll walk through the key metrics for benchmarking language models and share the different approaches to benchmarking and why I built llmperf-rs, a Rust-based benchmarking tool.
+In this post, I’ll walk through the key metrics for benchmarking language models and share why I built llmperf-rs, a Rust-based benchmarking tool that takes a different approach to measuring these metrics.

 The Problem with Existing Tools #